 Another major problem in Mexican dental offices is rushed dental work.
 Fast dental work is often advertised, but in order for you to get quality work, more than one or two dental visits may be required.
-Often these dentist will skip dental protocols or use low-quality and fast dental labs.
+Often these dentists will skip dental protocols or use low-quality and fast dental labs.

 Another downside to getting work in Mexico is that often if you get bad dental work done, there is no way to get your money back.
 In the US it’s possible to file a complaint with a dental board if you receive bad dental work.
 You can also let everyone know about your terrible experience by leaving a bad review.
 In Mexico, you are left with no recourse to receive a refund or compensation for the bad work.
 All the research and planning you do to get the work done may be in vain if the work is bad, and the dentist refuses to refund your money.

-At Patriot Family Dental, we strive to make our diagnosis, treatment, procedures, insurance and financial options easy to understand for every patient.
+At Patriot Family Dental, we strive to make our diagnosis, treatment, procedures, insurance, and financial options easy to understand for every patient.
 It’s of vital importance that the patient understands every aspect of the treatment they are about to receive so that they are comfortable and relaxed going into the procedure.
 This may not be possible if there is a language barrier or if certain terms and conditions are not fully understood.
-Even if the dentist in Mexico speaks fluent English, there may still be misunderstanding when translating words from Spanish to English.
+Even if the dentist in Mexico speaks fluent English, there may still be misunderstandings when translating words from Spanish to English.
 It might also be disconcerting if the dentist and hygienist speak among themselves in Spanish the whole time.

-Many dentists in Mexico advertise safe passage from a meeting location on the US side, or they will meet you on the Mexcan side of a designated bridge.
-But often, after the the procedure is done you will be asked to walk large distances back to the bridge and then wait in line for hours.
+Many dentists in Mexico advertise safe passage from a meeting location on the US side, or they will meet you on the Mexican side of a designated bridge.
+But often, after the procedure is done you will be asked to walk large distances back to the bridge and then wait in line for hours.
 That fact is there’s no way to guarantee safe passage in a country that is being ravaged by war.